rstudio/concept-maps/README.md

 -   Connect both ends of lines to anchor points on concepts and move text as needed so that it does *not* lie on the line.

+-   When mentioning specific functions, do _not_ put `()` after the function's name (as this makes it impossible to distinguish between a mention of the function and a call to the function with zero arguments).

 ### Exporting

 -   Export PNG by selecting everything and then using these settings: